-As technology evolves and trends change, demand for your products can peter out.
-But your business can survive as long as it has a recognisable brand name.
-If consumers trust your brand, it’s easy to pivot your product range and sell something new.
-Remember, when Nintendo started out, it produced playing cards.
+As technology evolves and trends change demand for your products can peter out.
+But your business can survive as long as it has a recognizable brand name.
+If consumers trust your brand it's easy to pivot your product range and sell something new.
+Remember when Nintendo started out it produced playing cards.

 There's a lot more to eCommerce branding strategies than choosing a logo.
 You need to build a whole personality for your brand.
 Here's how you can do it in just four steps.

-It’s also worth sifting through past reviews and feedback to figure what past customers dislike about your business.
-Alternatively, if you sell products across multiple channels, you can use a Digital Shelf solution to instantly analyse all the feedback you’ve received across your entire retail network.
+It's also worth sifting through past reviews and feedback to figure what past customers dislike about your business.
+Alternatively if you sell products across multiple channels you can use a Digital Shelf solution to instantly analyze all the feedback you've received across your entire retail network.

 2. Differentiate your brand

 With millions of online stores to choose from shoppers have more options than ever before.
 So brands need to offer a USP that sets them apart from other labels and generic brands.